A Guide to Southern California Public Transportation

 Los Angeles Area

-Of course AMTRAK has provided excellent service along the Pacific coast between Santa Barbara and San Deigo on their Surf Liner trains.
-But the newer METROLINK comuter train system now provides passenger service to UNION STATION from various cities on six routes originating from Riverside via UNION PACIFIC tracks (1993), or via BNSF tracks , San Bernardino (1992), Lancaster (1992), Oxnard / Ventura County (1992), and Oceanside (1994).
-A seventh METROLINK line has been added between San Bernardino and Oceanside (1995).
+Of course AMTRAK has provided excellent service along the Pacific coast between San Luis Obispo and San Deigo on their Surf Liner trains.
+But the newer METROLINK comuter train system now provides passenger service to UNION STATION from various cities originating from Riverside (1993), San Bernardino (1992), Lancaster (1992), Oxnard / Ventura County (1992), and Oceanside (1994).
+A route between San Bernardino and Oceanside was initated in 1995.
+The most recent line from Perris Valley via Riverside also connects to Union Station.

 Oh yes, Los Angeles does have a subway system!
 The RED LINE (1993) is completly under ground beginning at the downtown Union Staion.
-There are also two light rail lines.
+There are also above ground light rail lines.
 The BLUE LINE provides service between downtown Los Angeles and Long Beach(1990).
 The GREEN LINE, provides service between Norwalk and Redondo Beach (1995).
 Most of the GREEN LINE route travels the center median of Interstate 105.
-A newer line ( GOLD LINE) with service between Union Station and Sierra Madre via Pasadena opened July 26, 2003.
+The GOLD LINE provides service between Union Station and Sierra Madre via Pasadena opened July 26, 2003.
+A good portion of the Gold line travels the center median of Interstate 210.
+The Newest light rail EXPO line provides service between the 7th street metro center and Santa Monica which opened April 28, 2012.
 The MTA also operates one of the more extensive Bus Systems in Southern California.

 Overview of Los Angeles rail systems